HarbdhulQuadri/promotion-gig/README.md

 ## Contact

-If you have any questions about this repository, please contact the author at [email address].
+If you have any questions about this repository, please contact the author at [automatequadri@gmail.com].

 ## Thanks!